What is ransomware?

 To trick the users, the malicious program or emails will pretend as if it came from a legitimate source such as the user has been caught visiting illegal websites and thus he need to pay penalty.
 Some other techniques used to spread ransomware are showing the users a fake windows activation screen and asking them to pay using crypto-currency such as bitcoin.
 Sometimes users prompted to click on popup ads when they are offer free antivirus or antimalware software.
 Once you click the link the ransomware will be auto downloaded in your system.

 Two common types of ransomware

-The two most command types of ransomware are ransomlock and cryptolocker.
-Ransomlock takes control of the computer screen by locking them while the cryptolocker encrypts users’ data including images, videos.
-The files are encrypted with a public key and once the victim pay the ransom, a corresponding session key is given to the user to decrypt the data.
+The two most common types of ransomware are ransomlock and cryptolocker.
+Ransomlock takes control of the computer screen by locking them while the cryptolocker encrypts users’ data including images, videos etc. The files are encrypted with a public key and once the victim pay the ransom, a corresponding session key is given to the user to decrypt the data.

 Here are our top tips to defend against ransomware

 - Do not click pop up ads.